-If a student fits one or both above exemptions, the student may still decide and can take placement testing and enroll in developmental education courses.
+If a student fits one or both above exemptions, the student may still decide to take placement testing and enroll in developmental education courses.

 Support Services and Resources in the Learning Commons

 The new and innovative Learning Commons, located in the Myers LRC, building 500, on the Niceville campus, maximizes student success potential.
 It is a centralized hub of collaborative and engaging support services for students and faculty.
-Primarily home to library, tutoring, and testing services, the Learning Commons comprises a dedicated computer lab, math and writing lab, and flexible workspaces designed with today's students in mind.
+Primarily home to the library, tutoring, testing and accommodation services, the Learning Commons comprises a dedicated computer lab, math and writing lab, and flexible workspaces designed with today's students in mind.